Downtown Victoria Tour

 The Law Chambers building at 43-47 Bastion Square and 1118 Langley Street was built in 1901 by architect Francis Rattenbury for F.J.
 Schofield, who wanted a building in which he could rent office space to lawyers.

 Several late 19th and early 20th century buildings in this vicinity were originally built as lawyers’ offices or included some space intended for rental as lawyers’ offices.
 At that time the B.C.
-Provincial Court was at 28-30 Bastion Square so there was a sound business case for developers in building office space immediately adjacent to the B.C.
+Provincial Court was directly across the street at 28-30 Bastion Square so there was a sound business case for developers in building office space immediately adjacent to the B.C.
 Provincial Court to rent to lawyers and other professions which conducted business in the courts.

 Additional Information About the Law Chambers, 43-47 Bastion Square